-February 12, 2006 "Recording of Notice of ERP":

-Summary of Amendments to Rules: 40E-1.659 and 40E-4.101, F.A.C. - Amendments require the recording of a Notice of Environmental Resource or Surface Water Management Permit for standard general permits and incorporate the Notice of Permit form in the District's rules.
-Effective February 12, 2006.
+2/12/06 "Recording of Notice of ERP": 40E-1.659 and 40E-4.101, F.A.C. - requires recording of a Notice of Environmental Resource or Surface Water Management Permit for Standard General Permits and incorporates the Notice of Permit form in the District's rules.

-February 12, 2006 "Construction Completion Conversion":

-Summary of Amendments to Rules: Rule 40E-4.091 F.A.C., and the Basis of Review for Environmental Resource Permits within the SFWMD - Amendment facilitates conversion of construction permits to the operation phase.
-Minor corrections were also made to Appendix 6 and references to previously adopted mitigation bank and financial assurance forms were added.
-Effective: February 12, 2006.
+2/12/06 "Construction Completion Conversion": 40E-4.091 F.A.C., and the Basis of Review for Environmental Resource Permits within the SFWMD (BOR) - facilitates conversion of construction permits to the operation phase; minor corrections made to Appendix 6; and references to previously adopted mitigation bank and financial assurance forms added.